THE VOLGA GERMANS IN PORTLAND

 Peter and Elisabeth Weigandt

-Peter Weigandt was born in Norka, Russia on August 24, 1868 and was confirmed in 1883, Peter was the son of Heinrich Weigandt and Catharina Weitzel.
+Peter Weigandt was born in Norka, Russia, on August 24, 1868, and was confirmed in 1883.
+Peter is the son of Heinrich Weigandt and Catharina Weitzel.

-Peter and Elisabeth immigrated to the United States arriving in Portland on July 16, 1890.
-In 1891, they were living in Albina at the same address as George and Henry Bauer on the south-side of Eugene (now NE Thompson), 3 lots east of Margaretta Avenue (now MLK Blvd.).
+Peter and Elisabeth immigrated to the United States, arriving in Portland on July 16, 1890.
+In 1891, they lived in Albina at the same address as George and Henry Bauer on the south side of Eugene (now NE Thompson), 3 lots east of Margaretta Avenue (now MLK Blvd.).

 Peter and Elisabeth had two children: Georg (born December 21, 1890) and Heinrich (born February 26, 1892).
-Elisabeth died sometime after Heinrich's birth.
-Heinrich died tragically on September 10, 1902 while swimming in the Willamette River.
+Heinrich died tragically on September 10, 1902, while swimming in the Willamette River.

-Peter married Sophia Jost (Yost) on December 11, 1893 in Portland at the Ebenezer German Congregational Church.
-Sophia was born in Norka on January 4, 1872 .
+Peter married Sophia Jost (Yost) on December 11, 1893, in Portland at the Ebenezer German Congregational Church.
+Sophia was born in Norka on January 4, 1872.
 She was confirmed in Norka in 1887.
-Sophia's parents were Conrad and Elisabeth Yost, who were also among the early pioneers that settled in Portland.
+Sophia's parents were Conrad and Elisabeth Yost, also among the early pioneers who settled in Portland.

 Sources